arowland900/Plant-Finder/README.md

 * I would like to be able to ad a search function, and hash tags to the posts to help facilitate said search function.

-### Acknolwedgements

-Thank you WDI team and professors for all of your help!

 ### Technical Requirements
 * I two models: Posts & Users
 * Users can log in & Sign up with authentication.
 Users cannot change other users profiles and cannot delete other users Posts.
 Only the original poster can take the pet down once it has been adopted.